microsoft/pxt-adafruit/docs/learnsystem/pins-tutorial/digital-input/read-pin.md

 Digital input electronics are designed to use an exrtremely small amount current when connected to a voltage source, like with the switch shown.
 The purpose is only to detect the voltage level present at the pin.

+### ~ hint

 **Note**: Not all digital electronics will let you connect an input pin directly to a voltage source.
 Doing so can cause too much current to flow through the pin circuit possibly damaging it.
 Often a resistor is need between the in and the voltage supply to protect the input circuit.
 Fortunately, the @boardname@ has it's own protection for this allowing you to safely connect the pins to a voltage of 3.3V or less.

-### ~ hint
+### ~

-**Mini-experiment: Switch pin input to high**
+### Experiment: Switch pin input to high #experiment-02
 ---

 **Setup**: Connect an alligator clip lead to the the **A1** pin.
 Clip another lead to the **3.3V** pin.
 Connect the other ends of the each lead to a terminal on a light switch.